Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-2. Create an auto complete component for replay-course page
+1. Fully Integrate MongoDB
+2. Refactor Profile page & User Profile component to use dynamic data
+3. Build out the replay-course and game pages using Mongodb & local storage
-3. Incoporate custom login, sign up, and edit forms using Auth0 API
+3. Incoporate custom login, sign up, and edit (no email field ask them to reach to support) forms using Auth0 API
-4. Refactor app to work offline and become a PWA
+4. Review the game play experience
+5. Integrate offline capabilities (when offline stor everything in local storage, when online push everything to db)
-5. Refine to get high lighthouse scores
+6. Refine to get high lighthouse scores
-6. Add Head tag content
-7. Integrate Kwes Forms
+7. Integrate Kwes Forms (support, feedback, contact)
 8. Push to production
 9. Test on the golf course
 10. Point domain to app